tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

 <h2 id="conclusion"> Conclusions </h2>
 <p>
 CFMs can be used to predict and compare patient level outcomes. <br>
-In this example, the GEM CFM was compared against a data cohort that had been treated with GEMCAP.
+In this example, we used a data-cohort of patients that were treated with an experimental treatment and a CFM that was used to predict the survival of the same data-cohort when treatead with GEM (a control).
+The GEM CFM survival predictions were compared with the actual outcome of the GEM treatment.
 The comparison showed that GEMCAP was the more effective treatment. <br>
 </p>
 <p>
 Sub-group effects can be looked at by only including patients within a certain group